hasancbngl/android-study-demos/PetSave/README.md

 ## SUMMARY

-The starter template of this project are downloaded from [raywenderlich.com](https://raywenderlich.com) as part of my stuyding the
+The starter template of this project are downloaded from [raywenderlich.com](https://raywenderlich.com) as part of my studying the
 `The Real World Android By Tutorials ` book.

 This project is a barebones Android Studio project that implements the code style and formatting standards for